AY2526S1-CS2103T-T14-4/tp/docs/UserGuide.md

 ## Features

 This section covers the list of commands and their usages.
-If you are experienced with the command, you can refer to the "filler" below for quicker reference.
+If you are experienced with the command, you can refer to the [Command Summary](#command-summary) below for quicker reference.

 <box type="info" seamless>